ProteinsWebTeam/pyinterprod/README.md

 </tr>
 <tr>
     <td>create-match-tmp</td>
-    <td>Select the methods and corresponding proteins to be updated</td>
+    <td>Select the methods and corresponding proteins to be updated and generate match_counts_new report for each member database updated</td>
     <td>update-iprscan2dbcode, proteins2scan</td>
 </tr>
 <tr>